 Faculty and staff may use the following methods of procurement:

-4. Purchasing Services processes the requisition in accordance with University guidelines and bidding thresholds.
+5. Purchasing processes the requisition in accordance with University guidelines and bidding thresholds (listed below).

-- The Purchasing Agent is responsible for determining the validity of any sole source justification.
+- The Purchasing Agent must justify the source.
+Source justification includes determining the validity of any sole source justification.

 Other helpful information about procurement methods:

 CONSTRUCTION AND RENOVATION WORK

 Construction and renovation work over $50,000 is generally handled by Physical Plant Contract Administration, and Purchasing does not become involved.
 All other work will flow through Purchasing and some special provisions do apply.

 EMERGENCY PURCHASE ORDERS